 Everybody knows Trump loves to give interviews.
 It so happened, that he sat down with The New York Times to give them his input on what he calls ‘beautiful phones.’
 Trump mentioned “These are the loveliest telephones I’ve ever utilized as a part of my life” – Now, to some people, this might sound somewhat weird, in the back of your mind, you might be thinking a phone is a phone, right?
 Not exactly when we’re talking about the President’s means of communication.

 Well, you might have a point, but let’s face it: we’re talking about the phones of the President of the United States of America and the phones that are being used to handle some of the most important world issues of the moment.
 Ordinary calls need ordinary communications; leadership on the world level needs phones of that stature as well.
 The Oval Office phones are for both regular use for administration, as well as for official positions in prominent organizations and businesses.
 In his Trump Tower headquarters, the President previously used a mid-go Avaya/Lucent 8410 office telephone.
 This phone is vintage, and it dates way back to the mid-1990s.
 It even has a secondary monochrome display.
 Presently, Trump’s Oval Office has two telephones that have sharp, full-color monitors to handle the need for the latest technology possible.

 How secure are the oval office phones?
 About as secure as it can get.

 Apparently, for that extra security, President Trump uses Cisco 7975 which is a secure executive Network, and Trump was quick to make this explicitly known as “the world’s most protected system – the words just blow up in the air.”
-Now, this may seem like a somewhat odd way to express that these calls are extremely encoded, and thus impossible to interject with typical communication methods.
+Now, this may seem like a somewhat odd way to express that these calls are extremely encoded, and thus impossible to interject with typical business communication tools.